peteroupc/peteroupc.github.io/random.md

 - An unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.
 - A statistical-random implementation can use a PRNG algorithm mentioned as an example in the [statistical-random generator](#Statistical_Random_Generators) section.

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-For instance, a C language API for unpredictable-random generators could look like the following:
-`int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
+For instance, a C language API for unpredictable-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of random bytes the API will generate.

-Whenever convenient--
+Unpredictable-random and statistical-random implementations--
+- should be reasonably fast for most applications, and
-- an unpredictable-random and statistical-random implementation should be safe for concurrent use by multiple threads, and
+- should be safe for concurrent use by multiple threads, whenever convenient.

-- a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.
+In my opinion, a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.

 <a id=Using_Random_Number_Generators></a>
 ## Using Random Number Generators

 The following topics deal with the practical use of RNGs in applications.
-Unless stated otherwise, they apply regardless of the kind of RNG used (such as an unpredictable-random or statistically random implementation).
+Unless stated otherwise, they apply regardless of the kind of RNG used (such as an unpredictable-random or statistical-random implementation).

 <a id=Random_Number_Extraction></a>
 ### Random Number Extraction